warrenmo/cc-image-classifier/README.md

-# google-image-classifier
+# cc-image-classifier
-A web-app for scraping images from google and classifying them quickly using deep (transfer) learning
+A web-app for scraping images (under the creative commons license) and classifying them quickly using deep (transfer) learning